Yankees vs. Tigers Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Gerrit Cole (11-4) for his 28th start of the season.
+- The Yankees will hand the ball to Clarke Schmidt (8-8) for his 27th start of the season.

+- In 26 starts this season, he's earned a quality start in four of them.

+- Schmidt has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent